Anthony Albanese: Social issues

+In May 2024, Albanese voiced his support for raising the age at which a child can open a social media account from 13 to 16, citing concerns over the mental health of young people, with his government passing legislation to compel social media companies to do so.
+He has referred to social media as a "scourge".

 Personal life

 In 2000, Albanese married Carmel Tebbutt, a future Deputy Premier of New South Wales.
 They had met in Young Labor during the late 1980s, and have one son together.
 The two separated in January 2019.
 In June 2020, it was reported that Albanese was in a relationship with Jodie Haydon.
 Albanese said they had met at a dinner event in Melbourne a year after his separation from Tebbutt.
-Albanese is the first divorcé to be appointed prime minister.
+Albanese is the first divorcee to be appointed prime minister.
+In February 2024, Albanese announced his engagement to Haydon after proposing to her at The Lodge in Canberra, making him the first prime minister of Australia to be engaged while in office.
+Their wedding will be held after the 2025 Australian federal election.

 Albanese describes himself as "half-Italian and half-Irish" and a "non-practising Catholic".
 He is also a music fan who, not long after becoming prime minister, attended a Gang of Youths concert at the Enmore Theatre and previously intervened as transport minister to save a Dolly Parton tour from bureaucratic red tape.
 In 2013, he co-hosted a pre-election special of music program Rage and his song selection included the Pixies, the Pogues, the Smiths, the Triffids, PJ Harvey, Nirvana, Hunters & Collectors and Joy Division.
+On 30 November 2023, Albanese posted his Spotify Wrapped to his Instagram story, indicating his top artists to be Lana Del Rey, Taylor Swift, Hilltop Hoods, Bruce Springsteen, and Lily Allen.

-As a lifelong supporter of the South Sydney Rabbitohs rugby league club, he was a board member of the club from 1999 to 2002 and influential in the fight to have the club readmitted to the National Rugby League (NRL) competition.
+As a lifelong supporter of the South Sydney Rabbitohs rugby league club, Albanese was a board member of the club from 1999 to 2002 and influential in the fight to have the club readmitted to the National Rugby League (NRL) competition.
 During October 2009, The Sydney Morning Herald reported that Albanese had opposed an attempt to appoint the former Liberal prime minister John Howard to a senior position in the NRL.
 Albanese stated he had phoned the NRL chief executive, David Gallop, as well as other league officials, to advise them against the idea.
 He then implored officials at Souths to help stop the suggestion from gaining momentum.
 In 2013, he was made a life member of the club.
+He is also a fan of Australian rules football, and supports the Hawthorn Football Club, with Albanese attending the 1991 AFL Grand Final which saw Hawthorn claim its 9th premiership.